sashakid/ios-guide/README.md

 # Коллекции в Objective-C
 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/objc_collections.png">

-Mutability
+__Mutability__
 Most collection classes exist in two versions: mutable and immutable (default).
 What’s the big ad-vantage?
 Thread safety.
 Immutable collections are fully thread safe and can be iterated from multiple threads at the same time, without any risk of mutation exceptions.
 Your API should never expose mutable collections.
 Of course there’s a cost when going from immutable and mutable and back - the object has to be copied twice, and all objects within will be retained/released.
 Sometimes it’s more efficient to hold an internal mutable collection and return a copied, immutable object on access.
-Notably, some of the more modern collection classes like NSHashTable, NSMapTable, and NSPointerArray are mutable by default and don’t have immutable counterparts.
+Notably, some of the more modern collection classes like `NSHashTable`, `NSMapTable`, and `NSPointerArray` are mutable by default and don’t have immutable counterparts.
 They are meant for internal class use, and a use case where you would want those immutable would be quite unusual.

 ## Core Foundation:
 * `CFMutableDictionary`